watir/watirbook/installation/windows-7-vista.md

 *Opera startup error*

 Well, rebooting did not help.
 Not even reinstalling Opera (and then rebooting).
 What did help is running command prompt as administrator.
 So, instead of *Start > Search programs and files > cmd > Enter*, right click *cmd* and select *Run as administrator*.
-(Well, that worked on Windows 7, but failed with `No response in a timely fashion` error messages on Windows Vista.)

 ![Run command prompt as administrator](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows-7/cmd-as-administrator.png)\